 5. Blog Post Reviews

 While most testimonials are brief and to-the-point, there’s something to be said for long-form testimonials.

-You can get a long-form testimonial by asking your customer to write a review as a blog post on their website.
-In return, they get an affiliate link which they can use to earn a portion of the sales they refer.
+You can get a long-form testimonial by asking your customers to write a review as a blog post on their website.
+In return, they get an affiliate link which they can use to earn a portion of the sales they refer to.

 Here’s an example of a review that Adam Connell of Blogging Wizard wrote about OptinMonster:

 This is just one of many reviews for OptinMonster on various blogs around the web.

 Interviews are especially effective because they help to get more details from the customer about their experience, painting a vivid picture in the minds of your prospects.